Roni Margulies

-Roni Margulies (born May 5, 1955, in Istanbul, Turkey) is a Turkish poet, author, translator and political activist resident in London.
+Roni Margulies (May 5, 1955 – July 19, 2023) was a Turkish poet, author, translator, and political activist.

 Early life

-Margulies was born in İstanbul to a Jewish family.
+Margulies was born in Istanbul to a Jewish family.
 His maternal grandparents were Sephardic Jews from İzmir and his paternal grandparents were Ashkenazi Jews from Poland who settled in Turkey in 1925.

 Margulies attended the English-medium Robert College and moved to London in 1972 to study Economics.
-He has lived in London ever since, although he has spent an increasing amount of time in Istanbul in recent years.
+He moved to London in 1972 and settled there, before eventually moving back to Istanbul towards the end of his life, following increasingly long stints spent in that city.

 Literary career

 Margulies started writing poetry in 1991 and won the prestigious Yunus Nadi Poetry Award in 2002 with his book of poems, Saat Fark (Time Difference).
-He has published selected translations of the poetry of Ted Hughes, Philip Larkin and Yehuda Amichai in Turkish, as well as Hughes’ Birthday Letters.
+He published selected translations of the poetry of Ted Hughes, Philip Larkin and Yehuda Amichai in Turkish, as well as Hughes’ Birthday Letters.